about the students at

 As we listen to our school family share their dreams, how hard they worked/studied, when they were little, stories of their life, and how Positive Actions helped them, we learn a little more about each other.
 Discovering about each other's life helps us to understand why and how we become who we are.

 So, guess what that means?!
 Your teachers also want to learn more about YOU too!
 For Positive Actions each Tuesday, you will have the opportunity to share something new about yourself with your teacher and classmates.
 It is "Talk It Out Time!"
-Each week, we will share one brand spanking new thing about our selves.
+Each week, we will share one brand spanking new thing about our self.

 Here is what Mrs. Hott wants you to do each week.
 I will give you a completely different topic, and you will share with your teacher and friends something brand new or unknown about yourself!
 Just watch the discoveries...we may find that someone in our class we don't know very well may have something in common with us!
 Or, we may be completely and crazily different.
 And, guess what?!...That is OK!
 It is a Positive Action to learn about our community's likes and respect each other's differences.